ramp-eu/Human-Machine_Interface/doc/docs/index.md

+# These documents are all deprecated, current docs are updated in Documents-repository

 # Overview

 HMI (Human Machine Interface) is a software layer module of the OPIL architecture.
 This module’s name was changed to MOD.SW.HMI from AHMI when the requirements changed for the OPIL version 2.0.